statmike/vertex-ai-mlops/readme.md

       1. Alternatively, go to:
          1. Console > Vertex AI, then enable API
          1. Then Console > Vertex AI > Workbench, then enable API
-1. Create A Notebook
+1. Create A Notebook with [Vertex AI Workbench Instances](https://cloud.google.com/vertex-ai/docs/workbench/instances/introduction):
-   1. [Link](https://console.cloud.google.com/vertex-ai/workbench), Alternatively, go to: Console > Vertex AI > Workbench
+    1. Go to: Console > Vertex AI > Workbench > Instances - [direct link](https://console.cloud.google.com/vertex-ai/workbench/instances)
-   1. Click User-Managed Notebooks
-   1. Click "+ Create Notebook" or "+ New Notebook"
-   1. Selections:
-      1. Tensorflow Enterprise > Tensorflow Enterprise 2.3 > Without GPUs
-      1. Provide: name, region = us-central1, machine type = n1-standard-4
-      1. some options may be under "Advanced Options"
-   1. Click "Create"
-1. Open JupyterLab Notebook Instance
+    1. Create a new instance - [instructions](https://cloud.google.com/vertex-ai/docs/workbench/instances/create)
-   1. Once the Notebook Instance is started click the "Open JupyterLab" link
+    1. Once it is started, click the `Open JupyterLab` link.
-   1. Clone This Repository to the Notebook Instance
+    1. Clone this repository to the JupyterLab instance:
+        1. Either:
+            1. Go to the `Fit` menu and choose `Clone a Repository`
-      1. Use the Git Menu at the top or on the left navigation bar to select "Clone a Repository"
+            1. Choose the Git icon on the left toolbar and click `Clone a Repository`
         1. Provide the Clone URI of this repository: [https://github.com/statmike/vertex-ai-mlops.git](https://github.com/statmike/vertex-ai-mlops.git)
         1. In the File Browser you will now have the folder "vertex-ai-mlops" that contains the files from this repository
 1. Setup the Notebook Environment for these workflows
    1. Open the notebook vertex-ai-mlops/00 - Environment Setup
    1. Follow the instructions and run the cells